Decoupling of Field Equations in Einstein and Modified Gravity: Generic Off--Diagonal Solutions

 \subsection{Generating solutions with weak one Killing symmetry}

-We prove that the Einstein equations encoding gravitational and YMH interactions and satisfying the conditions of Theorem \ref{th2a} can be integrated in general forms for $h_{a}^{\ast }\neq 0$ and certain special cases with zero and non--zero sources (\ref{source}).
+We prove that the modified gravitational equations encoding gravitational and generic off--diagonal nonlinear interactions and satisfying the conditions of Theorem \ref{th2a} can be integrated in general forms for $ h_{a}^{\ast }\neq 0$ and certain special cases with zero and non--zero sources (\ref{source}).
 In general, such generic off--diagonal metrics are determined by generating functions depending on three/four coordinates.
 The bulk of known exact solutions with diagonalizable metrics and coefficients depending on two coordinates (in certain special frames of references) can be included as special cases for more general nonholonomic configurations.